-a.
-Fact of Islamic History in the Islam Nusantara
+Facts of Islamic History in the Archipelago

-As is the case with the above problem, differences of opinion from researchers also occur on the issue of Islamic identity which first entered and was influential in the Archipelago.
-If seen from the strong influence, Sufism occupies an important position in the process of Islamization in the archipelago, although it is still doubted by some researchers.
+As is the case with the above problem, differences of opinion from researchers also occur on the issue of Islamic identity which first entered and was influential in the archipelago6 if seen from the strong influence, Sufism occupies an important position in the process of Islamization in the archipelago, although it is still doubted by some researchers.
 The argument of the researchers who hold on Sufism is on the aspect of Islamic flexibility, the attitude of compromise with tradition.
-An aspect of Islam that is difficult to find in the Islamic legal tradition (Fiqh) both legal practices related to worldly problems and the problem of ukhrowi, whether originating from native Indonesian religion (Animism and Dynamism) or the Hindu-Buddhist tradition And the latter opinion seems to be closer to the truth.5
+An aspect of Islam that is difficult to find in the Islamic legal tradition (Fiqh) both legal practices related to worldly issues and the issue of ukhrowi, whether originating from native Indonesian religion (Animism and Dynamism) or Hindu-Buddhist traditions.
+The last opinion seems to be closer to the truth.
+Because, Islam entered the archipelago when the position of Islam and Muslims in the Middle East suffered a setback due to the fall of Baghdad at the hands of the Mongol rulers in 1258.
+In this era of Islamic decline, Muslim scientists turned more to the discipline of Sufism, thus making Sufism more dominant in the horizons of Islamic thought.